gchq/coreax/README.md

 of the log-density function.
 This function is required when evaluating Stein kernels.
 However, it can be difficult to specify analytically in practice.

-To resolve this, we have implemented <a href="https://arxiv.org/abs/1905.07088" target="_blank">Song et al. (2019)</a>
+To resolve this, we have implemented an approximation of the score function using a neural network as in <a href="https://arxiv.org/abs/1905.07088" target="_blank">Song et al. (2019)</a>.
-which approximates the score function with a neural network.
 This approximate score function can then be passed directly to a Stein kernel, removing any requirement for analytical derivation.
 More details on score matching methods implemented are found in `coreax.score_matching`.
 ```python
 from jax.random import rademacher